sinanmetin/G22_LastAgileProCRM/README.md

 # Agile Pro CRM
-This is a test framework for Agile Pro Crm application.
-Major functions of application are testing in this framework.
+This is a maven based test framework for Agile Pro Crm application.
+Major functions of application are testing with BDD approach in this framework.

 ## Tools
 Cucumber, Junit